egch/1Z0-829-preparation/docs/ch1.md

 ```
 the code within the `"""` and `"""` is just text.
 text blocks require a break between beginning and the end.

+Imagine a vertical line drawn on the leftmost non-whitespace character in your text block.
+Everything to the left of it is **incidental whitespace**, and everything to the right is **essential whitespace**.
 ### Example
 ```java
 String s = """aaa"""; //does not compile